abolfazlghasemi83/Git-Cheat-Sheet/README.md

 # Git-cheatsheet
-about git commands that every programmer should know
+a cheetsheet about git commands that every programmer should know